Kyle Keller (basketball): Coaching career

-Head coaching career

-Stephen F. Austin

 On April 4, 2016, Keller was hired as the head coach at Stephen F. Austin.
 He replaced Brad Underwood who left after 3 seasons to become the head coach at Oklahoma State.
 SFA athletic director Robert Hill said in a statement, "Kyle brings a wealth of experience having worked for great coaches like Eddie Sutton, Bill Self and Billy Kennedy.
 This experience will fit well to continue our SFA basketball culture of winning championships and making NCAA tournament appearances.
 He cares deeply for his players and is a wonderful husband and father.
 We are so happy he has agreed to become a Lumberjack.
 I look forward to having our fans and students get to know him."

 Keller won his first game as a Division I head coach against the Longwood Lancers on November 15, 2016.
 Keller led Stephen F. Austin to an 18–15 record in his first season.
-In 2017–18, Stephen F. Austin finished 28–7, won the 2018 Southland tournament as the no. 3 seed, and appeared in the NCAA tournament.
+In 2017–18, Stephen F. Austin finished 28–7, won the 2018 Southland tournament as the No. 3 seed, and appeared in the NCAA tournament.
 Keller reached 100 wins on February 11, 2021, making him the fastest coach at SFA to reach this milestone.

 Keller is known for his stifling, unique defense.
-SFA led the nation in forced turnovers and steals in 2018 AND 2020 and are on pace to end 2021 in the top 15.
+SFA led the nation in forced turnovers and steals in 2018 and 2020 and are on pace to end 2021 in the top 15.
 In 2020, SFA was top 10 in the nation in 8 categories.
 In 2021, SFA is 2nd in the nation with field-goal percentage, and is Top 10 in the nation in categories.

-On November 26, 2019, Stephen F. Austin upset no. 1 Duke 85–83 in overtime, giving Duke their first non-conference home loss in 150 games.
+On November 26, 2019, Stephen F. Austin upset No. 1 Duke 85–83 in overtime, giving Duke their first non-conference home loss in 150 games.
 Stephen F. Austin finished the 2019–20 season with a 28–3 (19–1 Southland) record and the regular season Southland title.
 However, due to the COVID-19 pandemic, the Southland and NCAA tournaments were cancelled.
-He also led the team to two other Power 5 victories, 59-58 vs Baylor and 83-82 over LSU.
+He also led the team to two other Power 5 victories, 59–58 vs. Baylor and 83–82 over LSU.

 Following the discovery of an administrative error in declaring student-athletes eligible, on May 20, 2020, Stephen F. Austin reached an agreement with the NCAA to vacate hundreds of wins across multiple sports from 2013 to 2019, including all 117 men's basketball wins from the 2014–15 to 2018–19 seasons.

-In 2021-2022, SFA were co-champions in the WAC.
+In 2021–22, SFA were co-champions in the WAC.
 Kyle Keller is currently the 19th most winning basketball coach in all the NCAA of coaches that have been a head coach for a minimum of 4 years.

+On January 22, 2025, SFASU announced they had parted ways with Keller.

+On April 6th, 2025, it was announced that Keller would return to Texas A&M University as an assistant under head coach Bucky McMillan.